-OVERVIEW: The Kenneth Rainin Foundation's health giving is focused on inflammatory bowel disease (IBD).
+OVERVIEW: The Kenneth Rainin Foundation's health giving is focused on research into the treatment and curing of inflammatory bowel disease (IBD).

 KRF’s Synergy Award is "designed to encourage collaboration among health researchers from across disciplines to advance the study of Inflammatory Bowel Disease."
-This is an interdisciplinary award presented to two to more investigators from disparate areas of research interested in pooling their expertise to address IBD.
-The foundation provides one-year, $100,000 grants to each researcher on the team.
-Total grant amounts for each winning team is capped at $300,000.
+This interdisciplinary award is presented to two to more investigators from disparate areas of research interested in pooling their expertise to address IBD.
 Scientists must first participate in the foundation’s Innovations Symposium to be eligible for this award.

 KRF typically awards grants of $100,000 to $200,000 grants for a one- to two-year period.
 Applicants for the Innovator Award must submit a Letter of Inquiry by March 15 in order to be invited to submit a full proposal.
 The Synergy Award accepts proposals between May and September.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).